usc-sail/fed-ser-leakage/train/README.md

 - The arg `num_epochs` specifies the global epoch in FL.

 - The arg `learning_rate` specifies the learning rate in FL.

+- The arg `save_dir` specifies the root folder of saved data for the experiment.

 ### 1.1 This the code that average the gradients in fed_sgd
 ```python